 If you chose to have SQL Server Express installed, then the actual installation process will take a little while.
 On embarrassingly low-end servers (e.g. Intel Celeron processor and 256MB of RAM), we've seen this take as long as fifteen minutes.

 While you wait, you can always peruse Otters Who Look Like Benedict Cumberbatch.

-Click the absurdly large Launch Otter button, and your your web
+Click the absurdly large Launch BuildMaster button, and your web

 browser will start up with

-Note that on slower systems, the services take a little bit to spin up, so if you see a blank page or, just refresh the page until it loads.
+Note that on slower systems, the services take a little bit to spin up, so if you see a blank page, just refresh the page until it loads.

-Once Otter loads, we suggest going through the Getting Started with Otter tutorial.
+Once BuildMaster loads, we suggest going through the Getting Started with BuildMaster tutorial.